Discrete Attribute Map In PROC SGPLOT

 title "Using a discrete attribute map in PROC SGPLOT"; proc sgplot data=sashelp.class dattrmap=MyAttrMap; scatter x=height y=weight / group=sex attrid=MyID; run; title;

-The discrete attribute map is an extremely powerful tool when you want to associate specific variable values with specific visual attributes in a SAS graph.
+The discrete attribute map is an extremely powerful tool when you want to associate specific variable values with specific visual characteristics in a SAS graph.
 In this post we saw an example of how and when to use the discrete attribute map.
 In a future blog post, I will demonstrate how to use the corresponding Range Attribute Map In PROC SGPLOT.

 The features of the discrete attribute maps are not limited to scatter plots.
 For more examples of using discrete attribute maps in statistical graph procedures see Attribute Maps – 1 and Attribute Maps – 2 at the Graphically Speaking Blog.